-We went to the park in the afternoon; there were holiday festivities happening, and lots of kids in costumes.
-I was surprised at how excited everyone was (adults and kids alike) to see our dogs all dressed up, and the number of positive comments we got.
+One Halloween, we took our dogs to the park in the afternoon.
+There were holiday festivities happening, and lots of kids in costumes.
+It was surprising how excited everyone was (adults and kids alike) to see our dogs all dressed up, and the number of positive comments we got.
 We go to the park multiple times per week and there are usually at least a couple of people who are nervous or uncomfortable around our dogs.
 Not while they were all dressed up!
-Everyone thought that they were pretty precious; I know that part of that was that the dogs were happy and unfazed by their costumes.
+Everyone thought that they were pretty precious; I know part of that was that the dogs were happy and unfazed by their Halloween costumes.

-Here are my training tips for getting your dog in the perfect costume this week.
+Here are my training tips for how to get your dog into a Halloween costume:

 Find or make a costume that properly fits your dog and doesn’t restrict movement.
 Once you select a costume that you think is cute and funny and ensure it’s the right size, you’ll be on your way to a fun Halloween with your dog.

-Teaching your dog to be comfortable with being touched all over their body is a great all-around part of training.
-It helps you to identify if there’s anything wrong, like a medical condition, or to help treat your dog if they are injured.
+Teaching your dog to be comfortable with being touched all over his body is a great all-around part of training.
+It helps you to identify if there’s anything wrong, like a medical condition, or to help your dog if he is injured.
 Dogs who are familiar and comfortable with being touched are more likely to smoothly adjust to wearing costumes.

-Have lots of high-value cookies on hand when you are starting to familiarize your dog with their costume.
+Have lots of high-value treats on hand when you are starting to familiarize your dog with his costume.
 With a dog that is unfamiliar with dressing up, I like to start slow, treating (and clicking!) for any interest in the costumes, and then for allowing it to be put on.

 4. Take it slow

 Make sure the costume you choose doesn’t restrict movement and doesn’t pose any danger towards your dog.
-At the costume contest this weekend the MC had to stop the festivities to tell a guardian that her dog’s leg was caught in the part of a costume!
+At one costume contest I attended, the the MC had to stop the festivities to tell a guardian that her dog’s leg was caught in the part of a costume!
 Yikes!

 About the author: Sassafras Lowrey is a dog-obsessed author based in Brooklyn.
 She is the winner of the 2013 Berzon Emerging Writer Award from the Lambda Literary Foundation, and the editor of two anthologies and one novel.
 Sassafras is a Certified Trick Dog Instructor, and she assists with dog agility classes.
 She lives with her partner, two dogs of dramatically different sizes, and two bossy cats.
 She is always on the lookout for adventures with her canine pack.
 Learn more at her website.